boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Consistent Citation of Registries {#consistent}

-IANA is requested to update {{IANA-IPFIX}} for each of the IE entries listed in the following subsections.
+This document requests IANA to update {{IANA-IPFIX}} for each of the IE entries listed in the following subsections.

 ## mplsTopLabelType